sleeplessinc/timehash/README.md

-# timehash
+# TimeHash

-Memory based key/value store that discards keys/values that have sat around too long.
+A JavaScript module for a memory based key/value store that discards keys/values that have sat around too long.

 ## Install

 	npm install timehash

-## Usage

-See test.js

-## Run tests

-	node index.js

-# TimeHash JavaScript Library Documentation

-The `TimeHash` JavaScript library is designed to provide a data structure for managing and tracking items with associated time-to-live (TTL) values.
-It is primarily used for caching and expiring data over time.
-This documentation will explain the functionality and usage of the `TimeHash` library.

 ## Table of Contents
 - [Introduction](#introduction)